Man stabbed to death over 'banku' in Gushiegu

 “Unexpectedly, the suspect later accosted my nephew on his way home and stabbed him to death at 10 pm last night,” he recounted.

-Abdul Salam Yakubu said the body of the deceased has been deposited at the Gushiegu district hospital morgue.
+Abdul Salam Yakubu said the body of the deceased has been deposited at the Gushegu district hospital morgue.

 The family has admonished the police to immediately prosecute the suspect or expect a reprisal attack.